 - Washington, DC, USA

 Limited housing, office, or classroom space may be available in other locations.
-Contact us for more information about how to leverage these resources for your next trip or project.
+Contact us for more information.

-In addition, we also have hundreds of permanent staff in cities around the world who are advancing the teaching, research, and service missions of BU.
-While these offices are primarily used for undergraduate study abroad, there may by ways to leverage these resources to enhance intellectual, cultural, research, and teaching activities.
-If you will be traveling to one of these cities and would like to connect with BU students and faculty abroad, let us know and we will help to make the connections.
+In addition, we also have hundreds of staff in cities around the world who are advancing the teaching, research, and service missions of BU.
+While these offices are primarily used for undergraduate study abroad, there may be ways to leverage these resources to enhance intellectual, cultural, research, and teaching activities.
+If you will be traveling to one of these cities and would like to connect with BU students and faculty abroad, let us know.

 Connect with international alumni